 - Herndon Fairfax County received bids for the Herndon Station Parking Garage and awarded the contract to Manhattan Construction; the NTP was issued on October 31, 2016.
 The Herndon Garage project cost was revised to \$44.5 million from \$56.7 million based on the winning bid.
 Fairfax County had a formal groundbreaking for the Herndon Garage on November 30, 2016.
 The County received the contractor's detailed construction schedule on January 20, 2017.
 The Garage Bridge Erection (connection between the new and existing garage) was completed on November 26, 2017, and access to the site from Sunrise Valley Road was reopened on that date.
-Construction is 97% complete with fit out work remaining.
-The County expects the garage to be completed in March/April 2019. - Innovation Center Notice to proceed was issued to Manhattan Construction on April 3, 2017.
+Construction is 100% complete with the occupancy permit issued on April 4, 2019 and the garage opened for use on April 8, 2019. - Innovation Center Notice to proceed was issued to Manhattan Construction on April 3, 2017.
 Construction remains at 65% complete due to the stop work order issued in August 2018 after three caissons within the garage were found to have excessively settled.
-A total of thirteen caissons are currently being monitored while a redundant foundation system is installed.
-Remediation for all thirteen caissons is expected to be completed at the end of February 2019.
-Construction is expected to resume in mid-March 2019.
-Impacts to the schedule are to be evaluated when construction activities resume.
+A total of thirteen caissons were instrumented and monitored while a redundant foundation system was installed.
+Remediation for all thirteen caissons was completed in February 2019.
+Construction resumed on